 Through visual flowchart design and code generation, the need for an army of programmers to build a single application is diminishing.
 Smaller, more efficient teams can now work simultaneously on multiple projects.
 Smart IT organizations rely on platforms that can design, test, debug, and publish applications quickly and all from one place.

-The speed to market, sometimes as impressive as 1/10th the time of traditional development when using no-code platforms, allows business innovations to occur rapidly.
-The development community of informed organizations is embracing new heights, with or without the jetpacks.
+The speed to market, sometimes as impressive as 1/10th the time of traditional development when using No-Code Platforms, allows business innovations to occur rapidly.